DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-15/README.md

 As an alternative, you c an wait for an EOFException (end-of-file exception) to be thrown when a read method reaches the end of the stream.

+### Character Streams

+Character streams are used to work with any text represented by the ASCII character set or Unicode, an international character set that includes ASCII.